 |Egress rate||60 MiB/s + 0.06 * provisioned GiB|

 |Ingress rate||40 MiB/s + 0.04 * provisioned GiB|

 |Area||Premium file||Standard file|

 |Max IOPS per file||5,000||1,000|

 |Throughput||See premium file ingress/egress values||Up to 60 MiB/sec|

 Azure File Sync scale targets

-With Azure File Sync, we have tried as much as possible to design for limitless usage, however this is not always possible.
-The below table indicates the boundaries of our testing and which targets are actually hard limits:
+Azure File Sync has been designed with the goal of limitless usage, but limitless usage is not always possible.
+The following table indicates the boundaries of Microsoft's testing and also indicates which targets are hard limits: